souldexless/Local-Library-Service/README.md

 # Local-Library-Service
-A local library website written in Node
+A local library website written in Node, followed along by the MDN developer network